 Physical therapy: A physical therapist is a doctor who specializes in rehabilitation and body mechanics.
-A physical therapist will work with you to create an exercise program to improve your ability to function and decrease your pain.
-Physical therapy can be very helpful after breast surgery and radiation therapy.
+You and your physical therapist can create an exercise program to improve your ability to function and decrease your pain.
+Physical therapy can be very helpful after breast cancer surgery and radiation therapy.

 Transcutaneous electrical nerve stimulation (TENS): TENS sends low-voltage electrical signals to painful areas through pads attached to the skin.
 Researchers think the electrical signals either interrupt nerve pain signals to the brain or stimulate the production of endorphins, chemicals that make you feel good and decrease pain.

-Pain pumps: A special pump about the size of a hockey puck is implanted under the skin.
-The pump allows you to push a button to deliver opioid pain medicine to the spinal cord.
+Pain pumps: This special pump is about the size of a hockey puck and is implanted under the skin.
+You push a button on an electronic device outside your body to deliver opioid pain medicine to the spinal cord.
 This method eases pain with a smaller dose of medicine, which can help you avoid some of the side effects of opioids.

 Acupuncture: In acupuncture, sterile, hair-thin needles are inserted into specific places on the body, called acupuncture points, and then gently moved.
-Researchers propose that acupuncture stimulates the nervous system to release natural painkillers and immune system cells, which then travel to weakened areas of the body and relieve symptoms.
-Learn more at Acupuncture.
+Acupuncture is believed to stimulate the nervous system so it releases natural painkillers and immune system cells, which then travel to weakened areas in the body and relieve symptoms.

 THC (delta-9-tetrahydrocannabinol), which causes the high associated with marijuana